ajpierce/scriptcraft_scripts/README.md

 scripts to enhance your (or maybe just my) Minecraft experience!

 ## farts.js
-A global fart monitor.
-This script adds two commands to the game:
+Enhance your minecraft exeprience with farts!
+This mod adds random farts to players.
+When a player farts, all members on the server will be notified, and a cloud of fartsmoke will appear at the player's fart location.

-+ `/jsp fart`: The player farts, raising his or her fart level.
+This mod also adds a command:

 + `/jsp sniff`: The player inhales deeply, gathering a sense of the global fart level.
 This command displays the fart leaderboard for the server.